ibugithub/Alien_transction/README.md

 -1 Have installed any code editor and Ruby

-If you encounter any issues trying to run it, please feel free to [open a ticket](https://github.com/ibugithub/Alien_transction) to let me know and i will work on it to the best of my abilities
+If you encounter any issues trying to run it, please feel free to [open a ticket](https://github.com/ibugithub/Alien_transction) to let me know and I will work on it to the best of my abilities

 ### Setup